rethinkdb/rethinkdb-rs/2-query-language/api/javascript/index.md

 ## [outerJoin](outer_join/) ##

 {% apibody %}
-sequence.outerJoin(otherSequence, predicate) → stream
-array.outerJoin(otherSequence, predicate) → array
+sequence.outerJoin(otherSequence, predicate) &rarr; stream array.outerJoin(otherSequence, predicate) &rarr; array
 {% endapibody %}

 Computes a left outer join by retaining each row in the left table even if no match was